 One of the first things you’ll need as an international student in Canada is a bank account.
 This will be a vital tool for you over the next few years, so it’s important to choose one that offers you the best range of services and perks for you.
 Read on to find out more about student bank accounts in Canada.

-Student bank accounts in Canada: the basics
+Student bank accounts in Canada: What You Need To Know

 Most banks in Canada offer free basic banking to full-time students — this means no fees for chequing accounts, but there may be limits or conditions.
 It should go without saying that it’s important to read through all the fine print before opening an account.